 The tuition rate for these online MPH no GRE programs covers only the cost of enrolling in a course, based on one credit hour of instruction, unless otherwise stated in the description of a particular school.
 The tuition rate does not include the cost of fees, supplies, books, uniforms, other required materials, or housing unless provided within the description of a listed school.

-Here Are the Best 20 Online MPH no GRE Programs in 2020
+Here Are the Best 20 Online MPH no GRE Programs

 The online Master of Public Health program at Ohio University features a concentration in community health.
 The program prepares students to become leaders in public health that can meet the ongoing challenges of protecting the health of vulnerable communities and populations.
 Courses focus on health policy, the behavioral, cultural, social, and environmental determinants of community and rural health, along with the design, implementation, and evaluation of health interventions.